ranmalmendis/python_flask_whatsapp_bot_with_open_ai_assistant_apis/README.md

 # Build AI WhatsApp Bots with Pure Python

-This guide will walk you through the process of creating a WhatsApp bot using the Meta (formerly Facebook) Cloud API with pure Python, and Flask particular.
+This guide will walk you through the process of creating a WhatsApp bot using the Meta (formerly Facebook) Cloud API with pure Python and Flask.
 We'll also integrate webhook events to receive messages in real-time and use OpenAI to generate AI responses.
 For more information on the structure of the Flask application, you can refer to [this documentation](https://github.com/daveebbelaar/python-whatsapp-bot/tree/main/app).

 ## Prerequisites

-1. A Meta developer account — If you don’t have one, you can [create a Meta developer account here](https://developers.facebook.com/).
+1. **A Meta developer account** — If you don’t have one, you can [create a Meta developer account here](https://developers.facebook.com/).
-2. A business app — If you don't have one, you can [learn to create a business app here](https://developers.facebook.com/docs/development/create-an-app/).
+2. **A business app** — If you don't have one, you can [learn to create a business app here](https://developers.facebook.com/docs/development/create-an-app/).
 If you don't see an option to create a business app, select **Other** > **Next** > **Business**.
-3. Familiarity with Python to follow the tutorial.
+3. **Familiarity with Python** to follow the tutorial.
+4. **Python 3.6+** installed on your machine.
+Installation instructions can be found on the [official Python website](https://www.python.org/downloads/).
+5. **pip** for installing Python packages.
+It comes pre-installed with Python 3.4 and later.
+6. **virtualenv** or any Python environment manager of your choice (optional but recommended for isolating project dependencies).
+7. **ngrok** for creating a secure tunnel to your localhost for webhook development (instructions included below).

 ## Table of Contents